Powerformer/style-guide/javascript.md

 # Powerformer JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript*
+*A mostly reasonable approach to Coding*

 ## 目录